 Parents must collect medicines held at school at the end of each term.
 Parents are responsible for disposal of date expired medicines.
+Parents will be reminded to collect and replace any unused or out of date medicines.

 Hygiene/infection control